 Reimbursing yourself later

-There may also be times when you decide you'd like to reimburse yourself for an expense you incurred at a previous date that you initially paid for out-of-pocket.
+There may also be times when you decide you'd like to reimburse yourself for an expense you incurred at a previous date that you initially paid out-of-pocket.
+(We’ll get to this in a bit.)

 Whatever the case, you'll need to request reimbursement through your HSA administrator or HSA bank custodian.
 The specific steps you need to take may vary depending on your administrator, but the reimbursement process is generally quite simple.
 Typically, reimbursing yourself for out-of-pocket expenses doesn't require detailed documentation or claim forms, and administrators offer several easy reimbursement methods.